A real review of the Bluetooth intercom Cardo by our editorial staff

 What I felt while using Cardo during this interview was that it is not simply a tool that makes conversations smoother

-Speed of decision-making, safety, and session density.
-The value of being able to maintain communication that is directly related to all of these things while skiing was greater than I had imagined.
+The speed of decision-making, safety, and the intensity of the session—the value of being able to maintain communication that directly impacts all of these aspects while skiing was far greater than I had imagined.

-The day when Cardo will permeate the field as an "essential tool for safe and enjoyable skiing" may not be far off.
+The day when Cardo becomes an essential tool for safe and enjoyable skiing may not be far off.

 Information